theheuman/scrim-bot/src/commands/README.md

   * add all the inputs necessary for your command by using the applicable parent methods or by adding new parent methods where necessary
     * required inputs must be added first
 * in your run method you must reply within 3 seconds so discord doesn't trash your interaction
+  * The admin command already replies for you since it has to do some db checks, so admin commands will just use editReply
-  * if you're doing async work you should reply with a generic message saying "working on your request" or something of the like
+  * for member commands if you're doing async work you should reply with a generic message saying "working on your request" or something of the like

 admin command example:
 ```